La Jolla submits Children's Pool structural report and awaits word on sought-after repairs to seawall - NewsBreak

 Soon after the report was filed, a storm caused ocean swells large enough to knock down a protective railing on the seawall walkway.
 The city closed pedestrian access to the seawall Jan.
 10.

-At the time, city spokesman Benny Cartwright said staff members would be onsite soon to evaluate the damage.
+At the time, city spokesperson Benny Cartwright said staff members would be on-site soon to evaluate the damage.
 “The gate will remain closed until the repairs are complete,” he said.

-In an update to the La Jolla Light on Jan.
-23, Cartwright said “city workers were out last week and determined that they will be able to repair the railing but are working on ordering the correct materials.
-They do not have [a completion schedule] at this time.”
+In an update to the La Jolla Light, a publication of the U-T Community Press, on Monday, Cartwright said “city workers were out last week and determined that they will be able to repair the railing but are working on ordering the correct materials.
+They do not have (a completion schedule) at this time.”

 Though the seawall withstood the recent storms, "we need to repair the wall now, because every day that we don’t repair it, that finish line gets further away from us.
-We’re fighting against the clock,” Mangano told LJP&B.
+We’re fighting against the clock,” Mangano told La Jolla Parks & Beaches.

 Historic district